Kalyani7744/purviewlab/modules/module11.md

       ![ALT](../images/module11/M11-T4-img5.png)

-8. On the **Intergartion run time setup** pane select **Self hosted**, and **Continue**.
+8. On the **Intergartion run time setup** pane select **Self hosted**, and **Continue** and **Create**.

       ![ALT](../images/module11/M11-T4-img6.png)

-8. After completing the wizard, you see a link where you can download the latest version of the runtime.
+9. After completing the wizard, you see a link where you can download the latest version of the runtime.
 You also find two keys.
 Copy the first one to your clipboard.

    > **Note**: The runtime has to be installed on the VM you are connected through RDP (i.e,- *pur-M11-VM*).

    ![ALT](../images/module11/pic14.png)

-9. Open the download link in the Remote VM, and select download.
+10. Open the download link in the Remote VM, and select download.

       ![ALT](../images/module11/M11-T4-img7.png)